annethedinosaur/annethedinosaur.github.io/platform.md

 15. Communist society has no work.
 16. In the lower phase of communist society, distribution is based upon contribution.
 Under higher phase communism, distribution is based on need.

-# Economics
+# Proletarian Dictatorship
+1. The proletarian dictatorship is not a defence of nations like China, Vietnam, Cuba, North Korea, etc. On the contrary, the proletarian dictatorship will have to be established in those countries via a working-class revolution.
+2. Police and the standing army do not exist during the proletarian dictatorship, as police are a tool of the bourgeois and standing armies usually lead to bureaucratization.

 1. My views of the world are those of Marx’s Scientific Socialism.
 2. I see communism as the only viable solution for the survival of humanity.
 3. I believe an international revolution led by the vanguard party is the only way to establish the proletarian dictatorship via the soviets for the establishment of communist society.
-4. The proletarian dictatorship is not to be understood as a defence of nations like China, Vietnam, Cuba, North Korea, etc. On the contrary, the proletarian dictatorship will have to be established in those countries via a working-class revolution.

 5. I do not believe the soviets are organizations of workers from a specific factory, nor are they organizations of workers of a specific trade.
 On the contrary, they are organizations of delegates from the whole proletariat of a specific region, on the lowest level belonging to a town.

 1. I do not advocate communism because it will create “equality.”
 I advocate for communism because we believe it is the emancipation of humanity, and will lead to the material human community and a new era of human freedom and development.